 The US Environmental Protection Agency (EPA) recently set a challenge to electronics retailers and television manufacturers to increase the collection and responsible recycling of discarded televisions.
 It is part of EPA's 'Plug-In to eCycling program'.
-This innovative program encourages retailers and manufacturers to become actively involved in television recycling.50
+This innovative program encourages retailers and manufacturers to become actively involved in television recycling.78 As part of this initiative: